Planning and designing for active transport

 Planning and designing guidance

-We are developing a suite of guidance to provide better information to local government authorities (LGAs) and other practitioners involved in planning and designing for active transport in Western Australia.
-The guidance documents will reflect current industry best practice so that active transport solutions are designed for people of all ages and abilities.
+We are developing a suite of guidance to provide better information to local governments (LGs) and other practitioners involved in planning and designing for active transport in Western Australia.
+The guidance documents reflect current industry best practice so that active transport solutions are designed for people of all ages and abilities.

-Additional information in development includes contextual guidance on selecting all ages and abilities bicycle facilities and guidelines pertaining to safe active streets, bicycle lanes and wayfinding, as well as updated guidance on local bike planning.
+Additional information in development includes guidelines pertaining to bicycle lanes, active transport amenity and wayfinding, as well as updated guidance on safe active streets.

 Local bike planning